PYF0311/PYF0311/README.md

-## Hi there 👋  This is Niko
+## Hi there 👋

+_This is Niko_

 - SDE
 - MS CS @UNSW
 - Tianjin➡️Amoy➡️Sydney
-- aWSB Family

-- Interest：
+- Interest:
-      🎵 Vocal / J-pop / Soul / Jazz
+  - 🎵 Vocal / J-pop / Soul / Jazz
-      💻 All about 3C / Smart Home / SONY
+  - 💻 All about 3C / Smart Home / SONY
-      ⚖️ BTC HODLer
+  - ⚖️ BTC HODLer

 <!--
 **PYF0311/PYF0311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.